Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 Fasteners

-These are examples fasteners for installing your new custom roof cap.
+This photo shows examples fasteners used for installing.
 We do not supply copper nails unless requested.
-I highly recommend the stainless steel screws instead.
-There is no cost difference to your project.
+I highly recommend the stainless steel screws on the far right instead.
+There's no cost difference to you.

-Nails: on the left is a solid copper 1.5" to 2" roofing nail.
-We also have small head bronze nails with ribbed shaft for a good hold.
-These are rarely used.
-Only on request.
+Nails: on the left is an 1.5" to 2" solid copper roofing nail.
+I also have small head bronze nails with ribbed shaft for a better hold, but nails are rarely used, because they cannot hold steady pressure like a screw, but more importantly is removal decades later when the roofing shingles have to be replaced.
+Nails are only upon request.

-Stainless Steel Screws: I have not found a source for copper or bronze screws.
-These screws are high quality non-magnetic stainless steel with a #3 Phillips slot.
-I use to have some screws with a #2 slot, as seen in the center, but I do not stock those any more.
-They have a strong #14 shaft that comes in a 1", 1.5", or 2.5" threaded length with a wide dome shaped carriage head, tip (included).
+Stainless Steel Screws: I've not yet found a source for copper or bronze screws, so these will have to suffice.
+These screws are high grade non-magnetic stainless steel with a larger #3 Phillips slot.
+I use to have some screws with a #2 slot (as seen in the center), but I do not stock those any more.
+These screws have a strong #14 shaft that comes in 1.5" to 2.5" threaded shaft with a wide dome shaped carriage head.
+New screw tip included.

 .